 Due to the California Workers' Compensation Law being dramatically changed to the detriment of injured workers, filing for benefits and obtaining benefits to the fullest extent that they are deserved is an even more complex process than it used to be.

 For instance, when seeking workers' compensation benefits for an injury, depending on the circumstances, you will be required to complete a qualified medical evaluation in addition to a cardiovascular evaluation, neuromusculoskeletal evaluation, pulmonary evaluation, and psychiatric evaluation.

 Moreover, an injured worker or family members of a deceased worker who receive notice of rejection of workers' compensation benefits may wish to file an appeals claim, which involves unique requirements and demands in and of itself.

 Another common hurdle that claimants must consider is the overlap of workers' compensation benefits and Social Security disability benefits.
 Although these programs are similar, workers qualify for workers' compensation benefits from their first day of employment, but Social Security disability benefits are only provided to workers with a significant work history.

 As a law firm that takes on a limited amount of cases at a time, we focus on providing our clients with the personal, individualized attention that they need and deserve.
-Attorney Koszdin exclusively handles workers' compensation and Social Security disability cases, lending his clients the advantage of having a lawyer on their side who knows the ins and outs of intricate filing and appeals processes.
+Los Angeles attorney Koszdin exclusively handles workers' compensation and Social Security disability cases, lending his clients the advantage of having a lawyer on their side who knows the ins and outs of intricate filing and appeals processes.

 Our goal at the Kenton Koszdin Law Office is to get our clients as well as possible both physically and financially.
 For a free consultation and to learn more about how we can help, please call (800) 438-7734.